Consult with Pennsylvania College of Technology's admissions department to confirm any application fees and information.

 Do I have to submit test scores to Pennsylvania College of Technology?

 ❌ No, Pennsylvania College of Technology is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is Pennsylvania College of Technology's acceptance rate?

-✅ The acceptance rate for Pennsylvania College of Technology is 76%.
+✅ Pennsylvania College of Technology's acceptance rate is 75%.

 What is the early decision acceptance rate at Pennsylvania College of Technology?